WindowsAzure/azure-notificationhubs/iOS/Samples/readme.md

 ## Handle a silent push

-The iOS platform allows for [silent notifications](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_updates_to_your_app_silently?language=objc) to allow you to notify your application when new data becomes available.
+The iOS platform allows for [silent notifications](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_updates_to_your_app_silently?language=objc) which allow you to notify your application when new data is available, without displaying that notification to the user.
 Using the "Test Send" capability, we can send a silent notification using the `content-available` property in the message body.

 ```
 {